peerreynders/lexg-rank/README.md

 1|0000000001:00r
 ```

 This illustrates that `min()` isn't a useful rank for a list item as it's impossible to generate a rank for an item to go in front of an item with a `min()` rank.
+This is why it will never be generated by the `decrement` behaviour.